2013 CAMP INFORMATION - REQUIRED FORMS AND CHECK-IN INFORMATION

 MEET THE STAFF...

-Head Camp Coach - W&M Assistant Coach Tess Ellis brings a wealth of international experience to Williamsburg.
-An 8-year member of the Australian National Indoor team, Tess was a Tribe assistant coach for 8 years before becoming the Head Coach of the USA Women’s Under 21 Team and an assistant for the USA National team.
+Camp Co-Director/Head Camp Coach - W&M Head Coach Tess Ellis brings a wealth of international experience to Williamsburg.
+An 8-year member of the Australian National Indoor team, Tess was a Tribe assistant coach for 8 years before becoming the Head Coach of the USA Women's Under 21 Team and an assistant for the USA National team.
 She returned to W&M from 2003 to 2009 as a volunteer assistant, and started full-time with the Tribe again in 2010.
+She was promoted to Head Coach just prior to the 2013 season, and was named the CAA co-Coach of the Year in each of her first two years at the helm.
 Tess co-founded the Colonial Field Hockey Camp at William & Mary and also operates the Colonial Field Hockey Club in here in Williamsburg.

 Former and/or Current Staff Members Include: